breatheco-de/content/src/content/lesson/event-driven-programming.md

 ## Adding Listeners from JavaScript (during runtime)

-Sometimes the DOM element doesn’t exist from the beginning.
+Sometimes the DOM elements don't exist from the beginning.
 Maybe they are created after a database call or after the user did something.
 To solve that problem, you need to start listening after the new elements are created.

 The `.addEventListener()` function is perfect for this because it can be used in any DOM element during runtime.